Flood Watch issued for Lake Mead National Recreation Area, Southern Clark County by NWS - NewsBreak

 Flash Flood Warning issued for Clark by NWS

-Effective: 2022-09-10 10:51:00 PDT Expires: 2022-09-10 11:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Target Area: Clark FLASH FLOOD WARNING WILL EXPIRE AT 11 AM MST/11 AM PDT/ THIS MORNING FOR NORTH CENTRAL MOHAVE AND EASTERN CLARK COUNTIES The heavy rain has ended.
+Effective: 2022-09-14 02:10:00 PDT Expires: 2022-09-14 02:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Target Area: Clark FLASH FLOOD WARNING WILL EXPIRE AT 215 AM PDT EARLY THIS MORNING FOR NORTHEASTERN CLARK COUNTY Flood waters have receded.
+The heavy rain has ended.
 Flooding is no longer expected to pose a threat.
 Please continue to heed remaining road closures.
-A Flood Watch remains in effect until 1200 AM MST Sunday/1200 AM PDT Sunday for portions of northwest Arizona, southeast California and southern Nevada.
-A Flood Watch remains in effect until 1200 AM MST Sunday/1200 AM PDT Sunday for a portion of northwest Arizona.
-A Flood Watch remains in effect until 1200 AM MST Sunday/1200 AM PDT Sunday for a portion of southern Nevada.
+A Flood Watch remains in effect until 500 AM PDT for portions of south central Nevada and southern Nevada.
+A Flood Watch remains in effect until 500 PM PDT Wednesday for portions of northwest Arizona and southern Nevada.

 Comments / 0